Home > Our Departments > Oncoloy > Medical Oncology

 Using a linear accelerator or a high energy x-ray machine, targets the powerful radiation beams on the tumour in the body.
 This is the standard technology of radiation therapy.
 Some forms of cancers may however use radiation that can be directed internally to target the tumour more accurately.

-The Department of Radiation Oncology at Amor Hospitalss Kukatpally Hyderabad, has specialists who are experts in the following types of radiation therapy:
+The Department of Radiation Oncology at Amor Hospitals Kukatpally Hyderabad, has specialists who are experts in the following types of radiation therapy:

 – External Beam Radiation Therapy: